CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T002-SBS.md

    ![This screenshot of the console window shows output from running the database initialization.](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/Ex1-Task1.7.png)

-1. Confirm that the database now contains test data by connecting to the docker container.
+1. Confirm that the database now contains test data by connecting to the docker container by executing the below commands.
 You can open a new terminal window if needed

    ```bash
    docker exec -ti mongo bash